HappyFrowl/documentation/StorageManagement.md

 - Used to keep track of running processes.

-## inodes
+* **inode**
     - A data structure in the file system that describes a file system object, such as a directory or file.
     - Inodes store attributes:
       - Last time of change, access, modification.
       - Owner/permission data.
       - Physical disk location of the object data.
     - Directory is a list of names assigned to inodes:
       - Contains entries for itself, its parents, and its children.
     - A disk can run out of inodes before running out of disk space, which prevents new file creation.
     - Inodes can be used to delete strangely named files that won’t tab-complete.

     - `ls -i`: See the inode number.
     - `find . -inum <inode number>`: Find file by inode number.

 ## File localization